 The coronavirus, also known as COVID-19, is part of a family of viruses that cause illnesses like the common cold.
 Almost everyone gets a virus at some point.
 And most of the time you’ll recover easily.
 This virus is different because it’s new and we don’t know what causes the virus or what medicine will treat the symptoms or cure the illness.
-Some people get very sick, some have died but children seem to have much more mild symptoms if they even get sick at all.
-The best thing to do for your family at this time is to practice good prevention, know the symptoms and prepare in case someone in your family becomes ill.
+Some people get very sick, some have died.
+The best thing to do for your family at this time is to practice good prevention, know the symptoms, and prepare in case someone in your family becomes ill.

-Children do not seem to be at high risk for COVID-19 but some people are.
+Originally, children did not seem to be at high risk for COVID-19 but now that the virus has progressed, it’s becoming more clear that children are not immune.
 You can watch for these symptoms:

 The Centers for Disease Control (CDC) have put out excellent guidelines to help protect yourself and your family from the coronavirus.

 These are the basic tips for keeping everyone in your family healthy:

 - Stay home when you are sick.